Norfolk

 Location of the Atlantic Hotel and the Academy of Music

-Credit: I am extremely grateful to the staff of the Sargeant Memorial Collection at the Slover Library (Norfolk Public Library) for assistance in sourcing this information.
+Credit: I am extremely grateful to the staff of the Sargeant Memorial Collection at the Slover Library (Norfolk Public Library) for assistance in sourcing information on this page.

 Oscar Wilde In America | © John Cooper, 2023